Respiratory Illness Strategies

 Risk Factors

-Dogs at the highest risk have the following factors:- Advanced age
+Dogs at the highest risk of respiratory illness have the following factors:- Advanced age

 - Compromised immune system